IFCA-Advanced-Computing/FAIR_eva/docs/installation.md

 FAIR EVA reads configuration parameters from INI files.
 When running the evaluator, two files are loaded:

 1. **Global configuration** – typically named `config.ini` or derived from `config.ini.template` in the project root.
-It defines generic terms, supported vocabularies and repository mappings【634087979570097†L31-L45】.
+It defines generic terms, supported vocabularies and repository mappings.
 2. **Plugin configuration** – located at `plugins/<plugin_name>/config.ini` (in each plugin repo).
 It customises the tests for a specific repository.
 For example, the **GBIF** plugin defines which metadata fields correspond to identifiers, licences, access protocols and controlled vocabularies.